 (Meets at LCC)

-Members are wives, partners and female relatives of present and past rotarians.
-Female ex-members of Rotaract are now eligible.
-Aims are to promote True Friendship, Personal Service and International Understanding.
-Events are organised to raise funds for local, national and overseas charities.
+Secretary: Wendy Cheeseman, 46 New Forest Drive, Brockenhurst, SO42 7QW.
+Tel.
+01590 622759.
+Members are wives, partners and female relatives of present and past Rotarians.
+Inner Wheel is now open to ladies with no connection to rotary.
+Events are organized to raise funds for local, national and overseas charities.

 *Lymington Investors Club